gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github/index.md

 {{< code file=".github/workflows/hugo.yaml" >}}
 # Sample workflow for building and deploying a Hugo site to GitHub Pages
-name: Deploy Hugo site to Pages
+name: Deploy Hugo site to GitHub Pages

 on:
   # Runs on pushes targeting the default branch